 Permutations, composition of permutations.
-Cycles, standard cycle-product notation.
+Cycles, standard cycle notation.
 The parity of a permutation; calculation of parity from cycle structure.

 Determinants of square matrices; properties of the determinant function.
 Computation of determinant by reduction to row echelon form.
 Relationship of determinant to invertibility.
-Determinant of a linear transformation of a vector space to itself.
+Determinant of a linear map of a vector space to itself.

-Eigenvalues of linear transformations of a vector space to itself.
-The characteristic polynomial of a square matrix; the characteristic polynomial of a linear transformation of a vector space to itself.
+Eigenvalues of linear maps of a vector space to itself.
+The characteristic polynomial of a square matrix; the characteristic polynomial of a linear map of a vector space to itself.
 The linear independence of a set of eigenvectors associated with distinct eigenvalues; diagonalisability of matrices.

-Division algorithm and Euclid's algorithm for integers.
-Polynomials with real or complex coefficients, factorization; Division algorithm and Euclid's algorithm for polynomials.
+Division Algorithm and Euclid's Algorithm for integers.
+Polynomials with real or complex coefficients, factorization; Division Algorithm and Euclid's Algorithm for polynomials.